akbarpunjwani/gforms-syncdata/README.md

 ## How to make Contributions?
 We’re eager to work with you, our user community, to improve these materials and develop new ones.
 Please check out [GOOGLE DATA SPREADSHEET API guide](https://developers.google.com/sheets/api/v3/data) for more information on getting started.

+## License
+GForms-SyncData is distributed under the MIT license.